easylist/easylist/README.md

  - Allow direct link fixes.
  - Web page rendering issues

+## Complaints

+If your site was added to Easylist or Easyprivacy:
+ - Outline why it shouldn't be added.
+ - The specific commit in question, or specific filter.
+ - Is it covered by any of the Easylist/Easyprivacy requirements?

-For any issues or questions, create a ticket: [Github](https://github.com/easylist/easylist/issues).
+For any issues or questions, create a ticket: [Github](https://github.com/easylist/easylist/issues) or [Email](mailto:easylist@protonmail.com), via [Forum](https://forums.lanik.us/).

 ## Support